-The human ego is incredibly complex, and when it comes to addiction, it can be a major obstacle by preventing a person struggling with addiction from acknowledging his or her need for help.
+The human ego is incredibly complex, and when addiction is involved, it can be a major obstacle in preventing a person from acknowledging his or her need for help.

 However, it can also be an incredibly beneficial aspect of recovery.